neperfepx/neper/docs/_sources/doc/neper_m.rst.txt

 Mesh partitioning allows for the division the mesh nodes and elements into several sets while minimizing the interfaces between them [#partitioning]_, as needed for parallel simulations with FEPX.
 Partitioning can return any number of partitions or be done according to a given parallel computer architecture (options :data:`-part*`).

 In the output mesh, the individual entities of the tessellations (the vertices, edges, faces and polyhedra) can be described by element sets (option :option:`-dim`).
 Node sets of the vertices, edges and faces located on the boundary of the tessellation are also provided for prescribing the boundary conditions (option :option:`-nset`).
 The surface element sets are also provided (option :option:`-faset`).
 Element sets other than those corresponding to the tessellation cells can be defined (option :option:`-elset`).
-The mesh order can be 1 or 2 (option :option:`-order`).
+The mesh order can be 1 or 2 (option :option:`-order`, default :data:`2`).
 Statistical data can be obtained on the meshes (options :data:`-stat*`).

 The methods implemented for meshing are described in [CMAME2011]_.